kumarpsanjib/Automated-Network-Monitoring-alerting/README.md

 **Libraries:** **Netmiko** (SSH connections), **Requests** (API handling), **Twilio** (SMS alerts), **Mailgun** (email alerts)

 **Environment:** **EVE-NG** for network simulation, **PyCharm** for development

+**Note**- Dummy Credentials are used here and it is not connected to any live network.